 You are here

-The DCC’s contribution to GPAI’s Data Governance WG took the form of a report titled ‘The Role of Data in AI’.
+The DCC’s contribution to GPAI’s Data Governance Working Group took the form of a report titled ‘The Role of Data in AI’.
 Produced in collaboration with colleagues at the University of Edinburgh School of Informatics and Trilateral Research, the report focused on five central questions:

 Our findings, based on an extensive literature review and discussions which took place during three expert workshops held with the Data Governance Working Group in October and November 2020, were presented in full at the GPAI’s Montreal Summit in December 2020.